-- 1. Teachers present in primary and secondary education; - 2.
-Close relatives and family, providing necessary support during the entire career development; - 3.
-Supervisors and other researchers; - 4.
+- 1. Teachers present in primary and secondary education - 2.
+Close relatives and family, providing necessary support during the entire career development - 3.
+Supervisors and other researchers - 4.
 Role mentors, understood both as famous scientists and important persons from private life.
-In this context, the lack of female role model is evident.
+In this context, the lack of female role models is evident.

-• Good mentor, good career
+Good mentor, good career

-When it comes to roles of supervisors, their involvement in helping to find a job, including young researchers in scientific networks, searching for financial support for the research, building a productive team and friendly atmosphere at workplace, is highly appreciated and sometimes substantial for own development.
+When it comes to roles of supervisors, their involvement in helping to find a job, including young researchers in scientific networks, searching for financial support for the research, building a productive team and friendly atmosphere at workplace, is highly appreciated and sometimes substantial for a researcher's professional development.
 Sometimes mentors are also positively evaluated for their personality and high ethical standards at work.
 Mentorship oriented specifically to women is rarely experienced by physicists, but the need of such guidance was expressed by several interlocutors.

-Reasons for domination of men in physics and existing barriers to women's success

-• Growing awareness on gender imbalance in physics
+6. Reasons for domination of men in physics and existing barriers to women's success Growing awareness of gender imbalance in physics

-The discussion around the gender imbalance in physics turns from "the problem of women with physics" to the "problem of physics with women" indicating for the raising awareness over female low representation or even absence.
+The discussion around the gender imbalance in physics indicates the raising awareness over female low representation, or even absence, and the growing readiness of institutions to undertake actions to tackle the issue.

-• Social gender norms crucial for the scientific workplace
+Social gender norms crucial for the scientific workplace

-The most commonly mentioned reasons for male domination in physics are located outside the field and relate to socio-cultural norms and values.
-They include processes of socialization and reproduction of gender stereotypes in youth (male figure of a scientist, different predispositions of gender towards scientific work) and the cultural expectations towards women's role within family with priority given to male career.
-Other determinants for low women representation relate to the specificity of the field, with a demand of the full dedication to science, as well work organization - precariousness at the early career stage, demand for mobility, high competitiveness.
+The most commonly mentioned reasons for male dominance of physics are located outside the field and relate to socio-cultural norms and values.
+They include processes of socialization and reproduction of gender stereotypes in youth (male figure of a scientist, different predispositions of gender towards scientific work) and the cultural expectations towards women's role within family with priority given to male careers.
+Other determinants for low women representation relate to the specificity of the field, with a demand of the full dedication to science, as well as work organization - precariousness at the early career stage, demand for mobility, high competitiveness.

-• Masculine working culture carries on
+Masculine working culture carries on

-Cultural norms and stereotypes clash with international organizational issues create difficult conditions for women's career - cultural norms that work in favor of men, when matched with new principles for work organization can have even more deterrent effect for women's career.
+Cultural norms and stereotypes clash with organizational issues and create difficult conditions for women's career - cultural norms that work in favour of men, when matched with new principles for work organization can have even more detrimental effect on women's career.
 This is seen in two areas.
-First, the cultural norm of men as a scientist creates a masculine working culture, with growing demands for competitiveness and dedication to work.
-Second, reconciling work and private life becomes more difficult in a more precarious model of career demanding mobility, as well as it brings new challenges for partners in dual career couples to continuing scientific work.
+First, the cultural norm of a scientists being a man creates a masculine working culture, with growing demands for competitiveness and dedication to work.
+Secondly, reconciling work and private life becomes more difficult in a more precarious model of career demanding mobility, as well as it brings new challenges for partners in dual career couples to continuing scientific work.

-Experience of different treatment - microagression and discrimination
+7. Experience of different treatment - microaggression and discrimination

-• Microagression - a common experience
+Microaggression - a common experience

 Female physicists more often declare being unequally treated in their workplace than their male counterparts.
-Subtle forms of different treatment - conceptualized here as microaggressions - prevail over the overt gender discrimination.
-Identified forms of microagressions experienced by a significant part of female physicists include assumption of inferiority, restrictive gender roles, sexist jokes, invisibility and sexual objectification.
+Subtle forms of different treatment - conceptualized here as microaggressions - are common demonstrations of an overt gender discrimination.
+Identified forms of microaggressions experienced by a significant proportion of interviewed female physicists includes assumption of inferiority, restrictive gender roles, sexist jokes, invisibility and sexual objectification.

-• Microagressions can make female physicists leave science
+Microaggression can make female physicists leave science

-The significance of microagressions is far-reaching: they signal deprecation of professional position of female physicists, evoke negative emotions in women and their accumulation may contribute to leaving science.
+The significance of microaggressions is that it signals deprecation of professional position of female physicists, evoke negative emotions in women, and their accumulation may contribute to women leaving science.

-Institutional aspects of gender equality
+8. Institutional aspects of gender equality

-• Scientific institutions can foster gender equality
+Scientific institutions can foster gender equality